 We will need to expand on the HVAC system, the fire protection system, introduce a wireless network, and enhance security.

 The plan will be designed in-house, saving money and time, and maintaining concept continuity.
 Structural modifications will not be needed.
-We intend to start construction in early 2021 and finish in 2022, therefore, we would like to request the authorization for construction funds in winter 2020.
+We intend to start construction in late 2021 and finish in late 2022.
+We will use \$4,101,000 in federal aid funds for construction.